• Recipes

 ingredients laid out for halloween sausage mummies.

-• Gluten Free Puff Pastry - I have used Just Rol Gluten Free Puff Pastry, which comes in a ready rolled sheet.
-I love this stuff as it is quite time consuming making your own pastry.
-There will be some leftovers so why not check out a few of my other recipes using pastry here to use up the remaining pastry.
+• Puff Pastry - I have used Jus Rol Gluten Free Puff Pastry, which comes in a pre rolled sheet, as it's super easy to work with.
+You can check out a few of my other recipes using puff pastry here.

 • Frankfurters - Or hot dog sausages as they are also known.
-I decided to use frankfurters as they are longer than regular sausages.
+I decided to use frankfurters as they are longer than regular sausages so you get to enjoy more of the delicious taste!

 • Edible Eyes - I picked up these edible eyes from Amazon, they can be used on a huge range of treats including cookies and cupcakes.

-• Dairy Free Milk - Used instead of egg wash.
-Any plant based milk will work.
-I tested this recipe using soya milk.
+• Milk- This is used instead of an egg wash to keep the recipe egg-free.
+Any neutral tasting plant based milk will work.
+I have tested this recipe using soya milk.

 a sheet of puff pastry being sliced into strips with a knife.

-Place the puff pastry sheet ( still attached to the backing paper) on a chopping board and slice the pastry with a knife into strips around 0.5 cm wide.
+Step 1: Start by placing the puff pastry sheet ( still attached to the backing paper) on a chopping board and slice the pastry into strips around 0.5 cm wide.
+You can either use a sharp knife or a pizza cutter to do this.

-Prick the frankfurters with a fork a couple of times as this will help them not to split in the oven.
+Step 2: Prick each frankfurter with a fork a couple of times as this will help them not to split in the oven.

 Puff pastry being rolled around a frankfurter.

-I find it easier to roll the sausage and guide the pastry round it, rather than trying to wrap the pastry around the sausage as the pastry can stretch and break this way.
+I find it easier to roll the sausage and guide the pastry around it, rather than trying to wrap the pastry around the sausage as the pastry can stretch and break this way.

-Leave a little gap near the top though so you can put the eyes on (although don’t do this until they are cooked).
+Leave a little gap near the top though so you can put the eyes on (don't do this though until they are cooked).

 frankfurters wrapped in gluten free puff pastry being bastef with dairy free milk

-Using a basting brush, coat the pastry with some dairy free milk, this will help it to turn a delicious golden brown and give it that crunchy texture.
+Step 4: Using a basting brush, coat the pastry with some dairy-free milk.
+This will help the pastry to turn a delicious golden brown colour and give it that crunchy texture.

-Place on a baking tray and cook in a hot oven for around 20-25 minutes until the pastry is crispy and brown.
+Step 5: Place the mummy sausages on a baking tray and cook in a hot oven for around 20-25 minutes until the pastry is crispy and brown.

 sausage mummies |(puff pastry wrapped frankfurters with edible eyes) cooling on a cool rack.